-The Local Economic Partnership (LEP) in Cumbria have been positive about the Bay Council proposal and our prosperity and resilience plans.
+The Local Economic Partnership in Cumbria have been positive about the Bay Council proposal and our prosperity and resilience plans.
 They would welcome the ability of unitary local government to support economic development.
-The Lancashire LEP would be happy to work with a new organisation and in new and better ways.
+Early conversations with the Lancashire LEP have been positive.